-Pigeon Forge has some of the Best Magic in Tennessee.
-It may be a town with just over 6,000 residents but it receives 11 million visitors each year!
+Pigeon Forge and Gatlinburg have some of the Best Magic in Tennessee.
+Pigeon Forge may be a town with just over 6,000 residents but it receives 11 million visitors each year!
 A series of shrewd business deals and a few roads in just the right places have made it a tourist and entertainment mecca.
 If you are looking to find magic in Tennessee, look no further than the main street of Pigeon Forge.
 Enjoy the best magic that Tennessee has to offer.

 CURRENT Magic Shows in Pigeon Forge

 Tuesday through Sunday

 Derren's show is for the whole family, and is sure to please with a menagerie of exotic animals, wonderful musical tributes and mythic creatures like mermaids and unicorns!
 Derren's multi-million dollar show Magic Beyond Belief is full of grand illusions and talented performers.
 Derren was the one and only protege of the famous Vegas magicians Siegfried and Roy and is the only magician allowed to perform Harry Blackstone's magical legacy of the floating lightbulb.
 The show is enhanced by lots of special effects, lights, sound, and lasers.